 Blue Coat Systems is expanding into the Big Data security

-for advanced threat protection
+and analytics for advanced threat protection

 space.
 The company has snapped up Intel

 -backed Solera Networks.
 Financial terms of the deal have not yet been disclosed.